timmcginley/41936/Assignments/B.md

 * Location and sizes of potential technical rooms and shafts
 * Fire egress

-#### Two vertical section of the entire building including basement:
+#### 2 x vertical section of the entire building including basement:
 1:200 or appropriate either North South or West East.
 * Coloured code functions (office, shaft, lift, fire egress etc.) in the building (by hand is okay)
 * Indication of horizontal stabilizing and vertical load-bearing elements